simgrid/simgrid/docs/source/tuto_s4u.rst

 .. todo::

-   TODO: Points to improve for the next time
+   Things to improve in the future:

-   - Propose equivalent exercises and skeleton in java.
+   - Propose equivalent exercises and skeleton in java (and Python once we have a python binding).
-   - Propose a virtualbox image with everything (simgrid, pajeng, ...) already set up.
-   - Ease the installation on mac OS X (binary installer) and windows.

 ..
 LocalWords:  SimGrid